 The mouth-body link, also known as the oral-systemic connection, is a strong connection between your oral and systemic (whole-body) health.
-Dr. John Tortora and Dr. Theresa Dantonio offer total dental care to help you improve both your oral and your overall health.
+Dr. John Tortora and Dr. Myrna Eskandar offer total dental care to help you improve both your oral and your overall health.
 We invite you to learn more about the mouth-body link by scheduling an appointment with our dentists in Brick, New Jersey.
 Call us today at 732-295-1616!

 The mouth is now recognized as a portal of entry for many infections that affect overall health, including both physical health and emotional health.
 Among these infections are the two leading dental diseases, caries and periodontal disease, both of which remain common and widespread affecting nearly everyone at some point in the lifespan.